-What is T&E?
+What is a T&E expense?

 Why is T&E management important for businesses?

-Tracking T&E effectively can prevent the compounding of unexpected costs
+Tracking T&E effectively can prevent unexpected costs

 Inaccurate or insufficient reporting of T&E can result in tax complications